saifalfalah/react-handbook/content/prettier/index.md

 ---
-title: "Format your code with Prettier"
+title: 'Prettier'
-description: "Prettier is an opinionated code formatter.
-It is a great way to keep code formatted consistently for you and your team, and supports a lot of different languages out of the box"
+description: 'Prettier is an opinionated code formatter.
+It is a great way to keep code formatted consistently for you and your team, and supports a lot of different languages out of the box'
-date: 2018-03-08T08:06:29+02:00
-booktitle: Prettier
-tags: devtools
 ---

 ![Prettier](banner.jpg)